MAPE local officers' guidelines

 - Maintain the local’s income and expense report.

 - Verify the local’s account balance with MAPE Central and report to membership at meetings.

 - Submit all required financial reports to the MAPE Central financial Specialist, Julie Lee.

 The MAPE Constitution and Bylaws require that all regional directors, local presidents and treasurers be bondable.

 Local Secretary's duties:

 - Record and maintain the minutes of local membership and Executive Committee meetings.

 - Properly report, route and/or respond to the local’s correspondence.

 - Make the written record of local and Executive Committee meeting minutes available to member request in compliance with MAPE Central and/or local procedures.
-If using MAPE Central, make sure all minutes and agenda are sent, at one time, two (2) weeks in advance of the meeting to the Association Specialist.
+If using MAPE Central, make sure all minutes and agenda are sent, at one time, two (2) weeks in advance of the meeting to the Administrative Specialist.